Applying to Caltech Astronomy Graduate School

 - What should I have studied before coming to Caltech?

-- What factors are important in my application?
+- What are the specific application requirements?
+What factors are important in the evaluation of my application?

-- What will be my relations with faculty at Caltech?
+- What will my interactions with faculty be like at Caltech?

 - What about the quality of life in and around Caltech?